ory/sdk/clients/kratos/php/docs/Api/CommonApi.md

 Get the request context of browser-based login user flows

 This endpoint returns a login request's context with, for example, error details and other information.
 When accessing this endpoint through ORY Kratos' Public API, ensure that cookies are set as they are required for CSRF to work.
-To prevent token scanning attacks, the public endpoint does not return 404 status codes to prevent scanning attacks.
+To prevent token scanning attacks, the public endpoint does not return 404 status codes.
 More information can be found at [ORY Kratos User Login and User Registration Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-login-user-registration).

 ### Example